 Skip to main content

-Argon2 Hashing
+Hashing time

 important

-Algorithm settings#
+Algorithm settings

-This setting chooses which password hashing algorithm to use.
+password_hashing_alg-This setting chooses which password hashing algorithm to use.
 For using Argon2, set this to ARGON2.

-This controls how much CPU processing power is used during hashing.
+argon2_iterations1This controls how much CPU processing power the hashing process uses.
 The higher the value, the more processing power, and hence the more time each hash takes.

-The amount of memory (RAM) that each hash takes.
-The higher this is, the harder it will be to crack hashes offline, and the longer the algorithm will take.
+argon2_memory_kb87795 (85 MB)The amount of memory (RAM) that each hash takes.
+The higher this is, the harder it becomes to crack hashes offline, and the longer the algorithm takes.

-This is the number of threads the algorithm uses during hashing.
-The higher this is, the harder it would be to crack passwords offline using multile cores.
+argon2_parallelism2This is the number of threads the algorithm uses during hashing.
+The higher this is, the harder it would be to crack passwords offline using multiple cores.
+Should be equal to the number of virtual cores (or twice the number of physical cores) available in the system.

-This is the maximum number of concurrent hashes that will be done by the core.
-A value of 1 means that the core will do only one hash at one point in time, other requests for hashing will be queued up and wait for their turn.
+argon2_hashing_pool_size1This is the maximum number of concurrent hashes that the core performs.
+A value of 1 means that the core does only one hash at one point in time, other requests for hashing queue up and wait for their turn.

 If each hash takes 300 milliseconds, a value of 1 here would entail ~ a max of 3 hashes per second (1000 ms / 300 ms).
 A value of 2 here would entail a max of 6 hashes per second (1000 ms / 300 ms)*2.